 –Elandria, 34 – Knoxville/Powell, TN – August 11, 2013

-Elandria is an organizer and youth advocate in Eastern Tennessee who works at the Highlander Research and Education Center.
-Elandria talks about growing up in Knoxville and in the small town of Powell, where high school struggles centered more around organizing to get rid of confederate flags than struggling with being accepted as queer.
+Elandria is an organizer and youth advocate in Eastern Tennessee who worked at the Highlander Research and Education Center at the time of this interview.
+Elandria is now the executive director of The People’s Hub.
+In this interview Elandria talks about growing up in Knoxville and in the small town of Powell, where high school struggles centered more around organizing to get rid of confederate flags than struggling with being accepted as queer.
 Elandria also talks about intersectional organizing.

 Categories: country queers